-- 4 To qualify for the Master of Business, a student must achieve 180 points by successfully completing the following: - (a) a specialisation: 90 points from one of the specialisations identified in these regulations and either - (b) the thesis or dissertation and - (c) the remaining points from courses listed in the Master of Business Table. - A student may substitute up to 30 points in 4(c) above with courses from any other postgraduate programme with the approval of the programme leader. - 6 A student who is granted admission to the Master of Business with advanced standing on the basis of having already completed the Bachelor of Business (Honours) or the Postgraduate Diploma in Business must achieve 120 points by successfully completing either a thesis or the dissertation with any remaining points from courses listed in the Master of Business Table. - 7 A student with an average grade for the coursework courses falling below a B- prior to enrolment in a thesis or the dissertation, may be required by the assessment board to have their points reassigned to the Postgraduate Diploma in Business or the Postgraduate Certificate in Business.
+- 4 To qualify for the Master of Business, a student must achieve 180 points by successfully completing one of the structures below. - A student who is granted admission to the Master of Business with advanced standing on the basis of having already completed the Bachelor of Business (Honours) or the Postgraduate Diploma in Business must achieve 120 points by successfully completing either a thesis or the dissertation with any remaining points from courses listed in the Master of Business Table. - 6 A student with an average grade for the coursework courses falling below a B- prior to enrolment in a thesis or the dissertation, may be required by the assessment board to have their points reassigned to the Postgraduate Diploma in Business or the Postgraduate Certificate in Business.

-8 A student may be awarded this degree with a class of honours in accordance with the General Academic Regulations, Part 9, Section 3.
+7 A student may be awarded this degree with a class of honours in accordance with the General Academic Regulations, Part 9, Section 3.